hexagonix/build/README.en.md

 To run the system, use (you must have the qemu tool installed on your computer):

 ```
-hx mv.HX        # To start the virtual machine using the Hexagonix image
+hx -v hx  # To start the virtual machine using the Hexagonix image
-hx mv.ANDROMEDA # To start the virtual machine using the Andromeda image
+hx -v ahx # To start the virtual machine using the Andromeda image
 ```

+For help using hx, use `hx -h`.

 For more information, check out the documentation.